christopherkarani/Sukari/README.md

 ## Unwrap

-Unwrap lets you easily require `Optional` values to be non-`nil`, or crash with ease.
+Unwrap lets you easily require `Optional` values.

+Use unwrap() on any optional that you expect to always be non-nil, or else crash your App with a more (optional) descriptive debug message with `.unwrap(debug:)`
-Often Times you have to handle many optionals in your code Using `Guard` or `If let` in order to unwrap optional values in your code.
-This Has Two Problems.
-1. It Causes Code Congestion, making your code harder to read and maintain
-2. After Unwrapping with `Guard` or `If let` you recieve absolutely No debuging information.

-Unwrap Solves these problems by providing Syntactical Sugar to your code.
-Quickly and easy unwrap your optionals with `.unwrap` and provide debug information such as which line and file the crash happened with `.unwrap(debug:)`
+On top of that, unwrap also provides a sytactic enhancement to easily `unwrap` optionals through an under-the-hood `Guard` Statement.

+1. No More `if` `let` pyramids and `Guard` `let` Towers. only a clean and simple extension to your optionals `unwrap`
+2. Recieve Rich Debug Information with `unwrap(debug:)`

+Adopt this simple but effective enhancment to your code base Now!

 ### Usage